CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 But, despite its size, this entryway has got me excited.
 Why?
 Because it’s a blank canvas waiting to be transformed into something special.
 It’s a space that’s going to set the tone for the rest of our home, so you better believe I want to get it just right.
 So here’s where things get interesting.
 I’ve been going back and forth on how to approach this, deciding whether it should it be a practical spot for family and friends to kick off their shoes and hang their jackets, or whether it should be more about the aesthetic.
 Honestly, it has to be a bit of both.

-When you step through the front door …
+When you step through the front door into the entryway …

 … there’s this one little wall that’s just begging to be the focal point!
 And, I’ve got big plans for it!
 I’m talking a stylish bench (or maybe a console table) adorned with art, and stools stashed underneath for extra seating by the fire.
 Or, why not a combination of both?